rive-app/rive-unreal/README.md

 - Metal on Mac
 - Metal on iOS
-- D3D11 & D3D12 on Windows
+- Vulkan, D3D11, and D3D12 on Windows
-- OpenGL on Android

 Planned support for:

-- Vulkan on Linux, Android, Windows
+- Vulkan on Linux and Android.

 ### Feature support